The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

 whose realisation is a dependent product for the generic dependent family of types; that is, it is equipped with an isomorphism $ \PiStrux^* \tilde{U} \iso \toposPi_{\alpha_\gen} B_\gen$ over $U^\synPi$, or equivalently with a map $ \tilde{\PiStrux} \colon \toposSigma_{U^{\synPi} \shortto 1} \toposPi_{\USigstrut \alpha_\gen} B_\gen \to \tilde{U}$ making the square

 a pullback. \end{definition}

-The approach used here gives a template which we follow for all the other constructors, with extra subtleties entering the picture just in the cases of $\synId$-types and (type-theoretic) universes, since these structures do not arise from strict category-theoretic constructions.
+The approach used here gives a template which we follow for all the other constructors, with extra subtleties entering the picture just in the cases of $\synId$-types and (type-theoretic) universes, since these structures are not characterised by strict category-theoretic universal properties.

 \begin{definition} Take $U^{\synSigma}$ to be the object representing the premises of the $\synSigma$-\form\ rule:

 Since these are the same as the premises of the $\synPi$-\form\ rule, we have in this case that $U^{\synSigma} = U^{\synPi}$; and we have again the generic family of types $B_\gen \to A_\gen \to U^{\synSigma}$, as over $U^{\synPi}$. \end{definition}